 Campo de' Fiori & Surrounding Streets

-The Campo de' Fiori is a lively square, known for its bustling morning market operating Monday through Saturday from 7 am to 2 pm.
+The Campo de' Fiori is a lively square, known for its busy morning market operating Monday through Saturday from 7 am to 2 pm.
 While prices cater more to tourists, the market is a visual feast with colorful stalls of produce and flowers.
 At the center stands the statue of Giordano Bruno, a solemn reminder of the area’s historical depth.

 By night, the square transforms into a social hotspot, filled with bar-goers and a lively, albeit sometimes rowdy, atmosphere.
 It’s better suited for nightlife enthusiasts than those seeking fine dining.
 Just a five-minute walk south leads to the quieter streets of the Jewish Ghetto, offering a serene contrast to Campo's liveliness.